niwciu/PY_MICRO_HIL/README.md

 hiltests --html ./reports/report.html
 ```

-Reports can be customized with name, path, or format.
+Reports can be customized with name and path.
 See: [Reports and Logging →](https://niwciu.github.io/PY_MICRO_HIL/reports/)

 ---